fers-developer/fers-developer/README.md

 ## About me
-I consider myself someone passionate about technology, programming languages, software development, among other things.
-I have a clear goal; to be a professional in technology, to bring an important value, and to never stop learning.
+I consider myself a person passionate about technology, especially programming, software development, among other things.
+I have a clear goal, to be a professional who can bring an important value.

 <!--
 **fers-developer/fers-developer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.